JuliaEnergy/PowerDynamics.jl/docs/src/initialization.md

 In some cases, the standard initialization process may not be sufficient.
 For example, when component initialization constraints cannot be expressed solely in terms of **interface variables** (voltages and currents), but need access to other variables from the complete power flow solution.

 NetworkDynamics.jl provides general [InitFormulas and InitConstraints](@extref  Advanced-Component-Initialization:-Formulas-and-Constraints) for advanced component initialization.
-OpPoDyn.jl extends these concepts with power flow-aware variants that can access the complete power flow solution.
+PowerDynamics.jl extends these concepts with power flow-aware variants that can access the complete power flow solution.

 ### PFInitConstraints vs PFInitFormulas